 Alfa Laval PureBallast now has U.S. Coast Guard type approval

 On 23 December, Alfa Laval received U.S. Coast Guard (USCG) type approval for the third generation of its ballast water treatment system, PureBallast.
-The approval allows ship owners who deballast in United States waters to make a confident choice of treatment technology.DATE 2017-09-14
+The approval allows ship owners who deballast in United States waters to make a confident choice of treatment technology.FECHA 2017-09-14

 The USCG based its type approval of PureBallast on CMFDA/FDA testing conducted at DHI in Denmark.
 This testing was performed using the same hardware, power consumption and flow as the already market-leading IMO-certified version of the PureBallast 3 family.
 Outside the United States, where PureBallast has been type approved using the MPN method, the USCG-certified system will operate in IMO mode and be able to treat water with UV transmittance as low as 42%.